ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

--   You can view a parsed version of the configuration properties under :doc:`/sysadmins/config` or parse it yourself with :program:`omero config parse`.
+-   You can view a parsed version of the configuration properties under :doc:`/sysadmins/config` or parse it yourself with ``omero config parse``.

--   Change any settings that are necessary using :program:`omero config`, including the name and/or password for the 'db\_user' database user you chose above or the database name if it is not "omero\_database".
+-   Change any settings that are necessary using ``omero config``, including the name and/or password for the 'db\_user' database user you chose above or the database name if it is not "omero\_database".
 (Quotes are only necessary if the value could be misinterpreted by the shell.
-See :forum:`link
+See :forum:`Forum post
     <viewtopic.php?f=5&t=360#p922>`)

     ::